dinakaranonline/blog/_pages/podcast.md

 <iframe src="https://open.spotify.com/embed-podcast/episode/5QauBb0hlWs8ijjNSe9TwJ" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+**7. De-mystifying oAuth and OpenIDConnect ~ 50 mins**

+Authentication and Authorization as a concept has been there for a long time. oAuth is the most standard way in which authorization is implemented and OpenID Connect is a preferred mechanism for authentication.
+In this podcast, we will Demystify oAuth and OpenID Connect - why, what and how.
+We will briefly touch upon the history of authentication, OAuth Grants, Scopes and Claims.
+We also discuss the different types of tokens like ID Token, Access Token and Refresh Tokens.
+We also briefly touch upon the differences between Cookie and Token and finally ending with how API validates these token.
+I hope you find the topics discussed in this episode useful.

+<iframe src="https://open.spotify.com/embed-podcast/episode/5QauBb0hlWs8ijjNSe9TwJ" width="100%" height="232" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

 To get latest episodes, please subscribe to my podcast here : **[Spotify](https://open.spotify.com/show/4gFFUZ8Vl3dVKDOFwauRIe)** **[Apple Podcast](https://podcasts.apple.com/in/podcast/master-of-none/id1545755804)** and **[Google Podcast](https://podcasts.google.com/feed/aHR0cHM6Ly9hbmNob3IuZm0vcy80NGRiYzU2MC9wb2RjYXN0L3Jzcw?sa=X&ved=2ahUKEwin0_Lm2OrtAhVfyHMBHZyHD3gQ9sEGegQIARAC)**